realximanta/realximanta/README.md

 🌐 Exploring the intersection of Technology, Creativity, and Innovation

-🚀 Currently building projects, learning modern technologies, and experimenting with AI
+🚀 Currently building projects, learning modern technologies, and experimenting with AI.

 📚 Interested in Artificial Intelligence, Web Development, Open Source, Technology History, and Political Science.